Dragoncrown 5E Rogue (WiP)

 An Assassin’s training focuses on the grim art of death, using stealth, poison, and disguise to eliminate foes with deadly efficiency.
 While some Rogues who follow this path are hired killers, spies, or bounty hunters, the capabilities of this archetype are equally useful for adventurers facing a variety of monstrous enemies.

 You have learned how to strike at your foes in deadly ways.
-The following effect are now among your Cunning Strike options.
+The following effects are now among your Cunning Strike options.

 10th Level: Toxin Mastery